RahilMasood/ResumeParser/README.md

-# 📝 Resume Parser
+# Resume Parser

 A simple and efficient resume parser web app built with **Flask**, created by **Rahil Masood** and **Rajarshi**.
-This tool extracts and displays relevant information from uploaded resumes to help recruiters or HR systems quickly analyze candidate details.
+This tool extracts and displays detailed information from uploaded resumes to help recruiters or HR systems quickly analyze candidate details.

-## 🚀 Features
+## Features

 - Upload resumes in common formats
 - Automatically extract: